 In British Columbia, drinking and driving offences are most commonly prosecuted under the Motor Vehicle Act, which is provincial legislation.
 Typically, driver’s caught drinking and driving may receive a 90-day Immediate Roadside Prohibition (IRP) issued by a police officer on the basis of a roadside breath test.

 On September 20, 2010, the provincial government introduced Bill 14 which amended the Motor Vehicle Act by introducing sections 215.41 to 215.51.
 These sections are now commonly referred to as the Immediate Roadside Prohibition (IRP) scheme.

 Previously, a police officer was required to detain drivers and take them to the police station to administer blood alcohol tests.
 If a driver was found to be over the legal limit, their driving prohibition would start 21 days from the date of the offence.

-Now, the IRP scheme allows police officers to use an approved blood alcohol content screening device to determine a driver’s blood alcohol concentration and immediately issue a driving prohibition, under the Motor Vehicle Act, for drivers caught over the legal limit or refusing to provide a breath sample, without reasonable excuse.
+Now, the IRP scheme allows police officers to use an approved blood alcohol content screening device to determine a driver’s blood alcohol concentration and immediately issue a driving prohibition in BC, under the Motor Vehicle Act, for drivers caught over the legal limit or refusing to provide a breath sample, without reasonable excuse.

 - bodily harm or death

 - a prior conviction for an impaired driving offence